| Title: | General Purpose Hierarchical Data Structure |

 Read the data.tree vignette for a detailed explanation of these traversal orders.

-allows providing a prune criteria, i.e. a function taking a Node
+pruneFunallows providing a prune criteria, i.e. a function taking a Node as an input, and returning TRUE or FALSE.

 If the pruneFun returns FALSE for a Node, then the Node and its entire sub-tree will not be considered.